AIT-brainlab/Brainlab-Services/README.md

-This Repository store knowledge, step, guide, and reference of AIT Brainlab Jupyterhub implementation.
+This Repository store knowledge, step, guide, and reference of AIT Brainlab services implementation.

 Our current implementation (as of this commit) uses `Jupyterhub` with `dockerspawner` to spawner Docker container.
 The authentication is done with the `openLDAP`.
 And, user's work is stored via `NAS`.